reymonera/reymonera.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Stuff I'm working in.
 Yes, this is how I roll, please be careful.
+Imo, it is the same thing in escence.
 nav: true
 nav_order: 3
-display_categories: [microbio, coding, creative++, sci-comm]
+display_categories: [microbio, coding, creative & pens, sci-comm]
 horizontal: false
 ---